Tam Kung Temple

 Cultural & Community Impact

-Developed with the Yen Wo Society, guardians of Tam Kung Temple since the early 1900s, the book commemorates:
+Published by the Yen Wo Society, custodians of Tam Kung Temple since the early 1900s, the book commemorates:

-• 150 years of Tam Kung Temple in Victoria
+• 150 years of Tam Kung Temple in Canada's oldest Chinatown

 • Its designation as a National Historic Site of Canada